Insects and Vegan Principles

 There sure is a lot of confusion about veganism these days, which is a shame.
 It’s a great idea.
 So, let’s try to clear up some of that confusion.

-Veganism is the name given to a pretty simple idea – that animals matter enough for us to want to be fair to them.
-If that’s important, we can adopt vegan ethics to help us tackle injustice to other animals whenever we can (or are willing to).
+Veganism is the name given to a pretty simple idea – that animals matter enough for us to want to treat them with fairness and compassion, when we can do that.
+If we think that’s important, we can adopt vegan ethics to help us tackle injustice to other animals whenever we can (or are willing to).
+Bear in mind that veganism exists because nowadays we often treat other animals with great injustice.
+In fact, even the rest of nature is far more aligned with vegan aims than most modern consumers.

 Vegan ethics helps us achieve three simple goals: